 Currently, Sony sells smartphones through the Xperia brand.
 Their phones are known for HD screen resolution and powerful systems.
 Apple is widely known for its iPhone, which billions of people own worldwide.
 In comparison, Sony’s phones and Xperia accessories offer a similar quality experience at a lower price point.

 Sony and Apple also compete through other mobile devices, such as smartwatches.
-Apple’s latest smartwatch is the Apple Watch Series 5.
+Apple’s latest smartwatch is the Apple Watch Series 5, which is fully customizable.
 Sony’s latest model is the Sony SmartWatch 3.